 South Park Street Cemetery was established in 1767 and was a place where a lot of the British colonial residents were buried.

-Unfortunately, migrating to India meant a lot of tropical disease which couldn’t be treated back then, so many died very young.
+Unfortunately, migrating to India meant a lot of tropical diseases which couldn’t be treated back then, so many died very young.

 We paid a small donation to enter and a kind man guided us around the graveyard giving us a commentary as we went.
 We tipped him for his time.